jonniespratley/polymer-to-react/README.md

 ---

 ## Component Helpers
-When using Polymer one will become familar with using elements like `dom-repeat`, `dom-if`, etc.
+When using Polymer one will become familiar with using elements like `dom-repeat`, `dom-if`, `content`, etc.

 So how does that translate into React?
 Well is quite simple, since eveything in React is JavaScript you can simply use JavaScript in your JSX templates.